 - To apply or add to existing scholarly studies to effect change

 - To have an existing job they would like to keep while pursuing an advanced degree

 - To implement established best practices in the real world

 A PhD candidate is traditionally focused on conducting research that drives changes.
-They are not necessarily interested in implementing change but conducting leading-edge research.
+They may not necessarily be interested in implementing change but in conducting leading-edge research.
 Their work can influence education and public policy.

 PhD students need to master their subject area and extend scholarly knowledge on that subject.
-This might focus on policy in education, leadership in education, child cognitive development, literacy, or sociology of education.
+This might focus on policy in education, leadership in education, child cognitive development, literacy or the sociology of education.